daiz93/Files/Emacs_Editor/README.md

 ## Learning More

 Emacs is a vast and intricate tool with much more to explore.
 The built-in tutorial can be accessed by typing `Ctrl` + `H`, `T`.
 Additionally, the Emacs community is active and supportive, offering tutorials, documentation, and extensions.
+Have a look on the [oficial documentation of Emacs](https://www.gnu.org/software/emacs/documentation.html)

-In conclusion, mastering Emacs takes time, but with practice, you can harness its immense capabilities.
+Mastering Emacs takes time, but with practice, you can harness its immense capabilities.
 These common commands are just the tip of the iceberg, and by delving into its features, you'll find a world of text editing efficiency at your fingertips.
-Happy coding and writing!
+Happy coding and writing! 😉

+Desmond KPOHIZOUN